 If you’re looking to replace traditional mashed potatoes, you must try my butter and thyme mashed sweet potatoes!
 This side dish recipe is so aromatic and delicious, thanks to the thyme, bay leaves and chicken broth that the sweet potatoes are cooked with.
 I finish them with lots of high-quality butter and cream.
 These mashed sweet potatoes are not only super easy to make, but also very creamy, fluffy, aromatic and delicious!
 Enjoy them for Thanksgiving alongside my ‘Garlic Butter Turkey’ and try smoking your turkey using my ‘Smoked Turkey Tutorial’!

-Watch my video for my step-by-step instructions and tips!
+Watch my YouTube video tutorial for my step-by-step instructions and tips for making the best mashed sweet potatoes!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 Ingredients for Recipe

-- Butter: I recommend using a good quality salted butter for the most flavor.
+- Butter: I recommend using a good quality salted butter for the most flavor!
+Unsalted butter will also work just fine.

 - Thyme: fresh thyme is the best option but dried thyme will work in a pinch.